Graduate Program Policies, College of Business Administration

 - Has earned a Ph.D. from an accredited university in the United States.

-- Has been admitted as a non-matriculated student (see below for description of this academic standing) into a Rider University graduate business program and has completed 12 credit hours of graduate business coursework with a cumulative GPA of 3.3 with no grades below a B.
+- Has been admitted as a conditional student (see below for description of this academic standing) into a Rider University graduate business program and has completed 12 credit hours of graduate business coursework with a cumulative GPA of 3.3 with no grades below a B.

-- Has completed a minimum of 90 credits at an AACSB accredited institution with a minimum cumulative GPA of 3.3.
-Such applicants will be granted conditional acceptance into the MBA program.
+- Has completed a minimum of 90 undergraduate credits at an AACSB accredited institution with a minimum cumulative GPA of 3.3.
+Such applicants will be granted conditional acceptance into the graduate program.
 The conditions of admission are to complete their undergraduate program and maintain a minimum GPA of 3.3.
 After these conditions are met, applicants will be fully admitted into the MBA program.

-MAcc Applicant GMAT/GRE Waiver Guidelines
+MAcc/Online MAcc Applicant GMAT/GRE Waiver Guidelines

 - Passed the CPA certifying exam